anetteabra/readable/README.md

 Background photo for the homepage is downloaded from unsplash: https://unsplash.com/photos/low-angle-photography-of-brown-2-storey-structure-YQhhlCS9Hto

 ## Testing
 For the testing of this web application vitest is used to write component tests.
 Cypress is utilized for the end to end testing (E2E).
-When testing our application we have used vi, to mock our data...
+When testing our application we have used vi, to mock our data.

 We tried to test the most important components, that they render correctly and their functionality.
+A few of the tests are very simple or not complete.
+The BookBox test just checks that the component renders correctly, here we could test more but it was a bit complex for us.
+Also the SearchBar test checks that the component renders, here we stuggled with testing the functionality.
+So the SearchBar test is incomplete.
+Therefore, we see that we have room for improvement regarding the testing of the application.

 The components that are tested with vitest:
  - Bookbox